Basic Facts About California Condors

 The condor featured on the 2005 California state quarter.

-The California condor historically ranged throughout the western United States from Canada to Mexico, with some populations as far east as Florida and New York.
-Current range includes California’s southern coastal ranges from Big Sur to Ventura County, east through the Transverse Range and the southern Sierra Nevada, with other populations in northern Baja California and Arizona.
+California condors live in rocky, forested regions including canyons, gorges and mountains.
+They historically ranged throughout the western U.S. from Canada to Mexico, with some populations as far east as Florida and New York.
+The species’ current range includes California’s southern coastal ranges from Big Sur to Ventura County, east through the Transverse Range and the southern Sierra Nevada, with other populations in northern Baja California and in the Grand Canyon ecoregion in Arizona.

 Did You Know?